elusivecodes/fQuery/docs/QuerySet.md

 **Animate**

-Add an animation to the default queue for each node.
+Add an animation to the queue for each node.

 - `callback` is a function that accepts `node`, `progress` and `options` as arguments, where `node` is a *HTMLElement*, `progress` is a value between *0* and *1* and `options` is the `options` object passed to this method.
 - `options` is an object containing properties to define how the animation should be handled.